 Prerequisite: None; recommend Art 2a-b.
-Concurrent enrollment in Art 99 (Studio Hours) is required.

 Development of perceptual awareness of the optical effects of the painted surface.
 Acrylics, oil paint and other media are used to encourage individualized expression.
 Study of contemporary painting forms.
 (May be repeated for credit.)